 Problem #4: I don’t know how to find good OA inventory — The number of BOLO lists and OA services is growing every day.
 How do I know which ones are the best?

 Solution: We’ve covered in a previous blog post some strategies you can use to get free trials or pay for a test month of a service and collect information on whether it will work well with your business.
 You can search in Facebook groups for Amazon FBA sellers to see if people have posted reviews of services.
 Sometimes, though, it just takes good old trial-and-error to find out if an OA list or service is a good fit for you.
 Don’t be afraid to experiment.

 Problem #5: I’m afraid an online store might ban me as a reseller — You may hear other Amazon sellers talking about stores blocking their accounts because of their OA purchases, and you don’t want to risk it.

-Solution: We’ve been doing OA for about a year now, and we have not once had an order cancelled, much less had our buying account blocked for being a reseller.
-We think there are two factors contributing to our success thus far: 1) We break up our purchases into smaller chunks.
+Solution: We’ve been doing OA for several years now, and we have not once had an order cancelled, much less had our buying account blocked for being a reseller.
+We think there is one main factor contributing to our success thus far: We break up our purchases into smaller chunks.
 We will buy enough to get free shipping or meet a discount code requirement, but if we want to buy more, we make a separate purchase.
 If you spend upwards of a thousand dollars at a time, yes, there’s a big red flag for that online store.
-2) We have everything shipped to our house, not a prep center.
-When your billing address and shipping address don’t match, it’s a potential red flag.
-When several people are making purchases with that same shipping address, that’s another red flag.
-Lots of people use prep centers for OA, so it’s definitely doable — but do your due diligence to find out best practices before you jump in feet first with this strategy.

 We really hope you’ve enjoyed this series of posts on online arbitrage and have found them useful.
 Let us know in the comments if you have any more questions that we could cover in future posts!